x-girl's collab with shaniqwa jarvis is an ode to 90s new york style

 Monica Hernandez in X-Girl x Shaniqwa Jarvis.
 Photo by Chandler Kennedy.

 X-Girl was started by Kim Gordon of Sonic Youth and stylist Daisy Von Furth in 1994, and though the streetwear brand existed only until 1998 before it was sold and relocated to Japan, it was the epitome of 90s cool girl style.
-OG fans included Sofia Coppola, Kathleen Hanna, and Chloë Sevigny, who modelled for the brand in 1994 and starred in their short film.
+OG fans included Sofia Coppola, Kathleen Hanna, and Chloë Sevigny, who modeled for the brand in 1994 and starred in their short film.
 Kim’s daughter Coco picked up the torch, as the face of the X-Girl’s collection with Erin Magee's label MadeMe in 2016.

 The cult brand is back (again) and embracing its New York roots in a special collaboration with photographer Shaniqwa Jarvis, who’s worked with the likes of Adidas and Supreme, and released a self-titled book of her fashion photographs earlier this year.
 She’s perhaps most well-known for her infamous Bathroom Portrait series, which includes pro skateboarder Harold Hunter and fellow photographer Ryan McGinley, and has also shot portraits of SZA, George Condo, and Cardi B. "I've always liked X-Girl.
 The brand was started by strong women, and has consistently offered an alternative to a male-dominated street culture,” Shaniqwa says.